taltman/cloudbleed-browser-scan/README.md

 were sites that did not contain any important information on them.
 Applying these restrictions, I was left with 28 sites to scrutinize manually.
-Of these, twelve are sensitive, and I will definitely change my password on them.
+Of these, twelve are sensitive, and I will definitely change my passwords there.

 Definitely a lot easier than entering in 66,235 domains into a Cloudbleed-checking website tool! :-)